 I have a vivid memory of a city bus ride I took with my father when I was eight years old.
-We were on our way to the science museum and there were some young Black kids in the back of the bus acting up–nothing outlandish–just a few unsupervised pubescents being loud.
-I could tell before he said anything that my daddy was not pleased with the way the kids were behaving, but he was never that “takes a village to raise a child” kind of Black man, so instead of providing any kind of parental conversation or guidance for the noisemakers, he shifted uncomfortably in his seat, let out an irritated breath and muttered a barely audible, “Making us look bad.”
+We were on our way to the science museum and there were some young Black kids in the back of the bus acting up.
+Nothing outlandish–just a few unsupervised pubescents being loud.
+I could tell before he said anything that my daddy was not pleased with the way the kids were behaving, but he was never that “takes a village” kind of Black man, so instead of providing any kind of parental conversation or guidance for the noisemakers, he shifted uncomfortably in his seat, let out an irritated breath and muttered a barely audible, “Make us look bad.”

 I didn’t ask him what he meant.
 I clearly understood that my father was ashamed of the backseat Black kids, but more than that, I got the impression that he was not one of them.
 I gleaned from my daddy’s demeanor–the way he sat up straighter and held his head higher–that somehow he believed he was other then them, better than them, and that he certainly didn’t deserve the negative opinions strangers on the bus might attribute to him (because he had the same skin color as those unruly hooligans).

 At that young age I didn’t yet realize that the strangers on the bus whose opinions he feared were the White ones.
 I began to recognize that as I grew older.
 I learned that he cared very much what White people thought of him and he took their judgement of him quite seriously.
 Over the years I saw him project that same negative judgement he himself feared so much onto countless Black youngsters who could have benefited from loving correction instead of his silent damnation.